wotif

 Overview

 This guided tour provides from a native's perspective a comprehensive overview of Columbia’s rich history, architectural beauty, and cultural landmarks, all within a moderately paced, two-hour walk.
 During your adventure, hear about the 1865 Burning of Columbia, see the scars of battle, and learn about where the Civil War actually began.
 You will walk in the footsteps of famous Generals, politicians, Civil Rights leaders, US Presidents, and even a Pope!
 This tour is great for history buffs, families with children, visitors and locals alike.
 Enjoy your journey through this historic Southern city!
+Need a customised or private tour?

 Activity location